xcommand78/ptyhon_projects_UI_CLI/README.md

 for project  to run you must install the required packges.
 # tooly
-note* I haven't added looping so that the scripts peration don't end after execution I just forgot 😜 I t is a python sccript to ease the daily office task.
+note* I haven't added looping so that the scripts peration don't end after execution I just forgot 😜

+It is a python sccript to ease the daily office task.
 Tooly v1 is the first version of the script it offer's features like .Notes
 .Pdf creation